MicrosoftDocs/learn/learn-pr/aspnetcore/microservices-logging-aspnet-core/includes/4-implement-app-insights.md

         - The `AddApplicationInsightsTelemetry` extension method is provided by the `Microsoft.ApplicationInsights.AspNetCore` NuGet package.
         - The `AddApplicationInsightsKubernetesEnricher` extension method is provided by the `Microsoft.ApplicationInsights.Kubernetes` NuGet package.

-    1. In the *Startup.cs* file's `ConfigureServices` method, invoke the `AddAppInsights` extension method.
+    1. In the *:::no-loc text="Startup.cs":::* file's `ConfigureServices` method, invoke the `AddAppInsights` extension method.
 Save your changes.

         :::code language="csharp" source="../code/src/services/catalog/catalog.api/startup.cs" highlight="3":::

         The preceding code registers the telemetry services in the dependency injection container.

-    1. In *Program.cs*, add the highlighted code to the `CreateSerilogLogger` method:
+    1. In *:::no-loc text="Program.cs":::*, add the highlighted code to the `CreateSerilogLogger` method:

         :::code language="csharp" source="../code/src/services/catalog/catalog.api/program.cs" highlight="5,12":::